Mishatmilon059/Bangla_Braille_Learning_and_Testing_Device-/README.md

-﻿# Bangla Braille Learning and Testing Device: An AI-Assisted Embedded Haptic-Audio Pedagogical System
+﻿# AI Driven Bangla Braille Learning Device

 **Department of Electrical and Electronic Engineering (EEE)**
 **Bangladesh University of Engineering and Technology (BUET)**